rancher/rancher-docs/README.md

 ## Style & Formatting

-The docs are written in [Markdown](https://www.markdownguide.org/cheat-sheet/).
+The docs are written in [Markdown](https://www.markdownguide.org/getting-started/).
 We refer to the Microsoft [style guide](https://learn.microsoft.com/en-us/style-guide/welcome/) and generally use standard American English.
-Many pages are also available in Standard Chinese.
-We plan to add more language support.
+Many pages are also available in Simplified Chinese.

 Every docs page contain metadata in the first few lines: